Our knowledge of orthopaedics. Your best health.

 Anatomy

 The scapula and arm are connected to the body by multiple muscle and ligament attachments.
-The front of the scapula (acromion) is also connected to the clavicle (collarbone) through the acromioclavicular joint.
+The front and top of the scapula (acromion) is also connected to the clavicle (collarbone) through the acromioclavicular joint.

 As you move your arm around your body, your scapula must also move to maintain the ball and socket in normal alignment.